ImUmangp/ImUmangp/README.md

-- 🔭 I’m currently working on Android Apps
+- 🔭 I’m currently working on Web Development
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning MERN
-- 👯 I’m looking to collaborate on Android Apps
+- 👯 I’m looking to collaborate on WEB
-- 💬 Ask me about dsa, android..
+- 💬 Ask me about dsa, Web..
 - 📫 How to reach me: @ImUmangp